sfeister/coa-gpu/gpulab.md

 This week's pre-work requires that you already completed last week's pre-work.
 Once you receive an email saying your account has been created, you can continue with this week's pre-work.

 ### Activate Your NERSC Account (5 minutes)
 Several days after your initial application for a NERSC account (last week's pre-work), you will receive an email from NERSC saying that your account has been approved, and with instructions to activate your new account.
-Follow the link in your email to activate your NERSC account.
+Follow the link in your email to "reset your password" for your NERSC account.
+Actually, this is the first time you will choose your password, so pick a new password and write it down.

+Choose a new password and write it down somewhere you'll remember. **Leave the "MFA" field blank** as you haven't set up MFA yet (you'll do that after setting your password.)

 **Note: Make Sure to Write Down your NERSC Password** The password reset process takes about an hour, if you do forget, then reset your password, wait an hour, then try logging in again.